 Here is a quick video demonstration of the Garmin 310XT:

-The Forerunner 310XT makes transitioning between swimming and biking simple.
-When you’re ready to get out of the water and onto the bike, the optional quick release bike mount allows for an effortless switch.
+The Forerunner 310XT makes transitioning between swimming and biking simply.
+When you’re ready to get out of the water and onto the bike, the optional quick-release bike mount allows for an effortless switch.

 The Forerunner 310XT allows you to train against a virtual “person” during your workouts.
 This can help give you a little added push, similar to when training with a real partner.
 In theory, this would assist you in keeping up with a given MPH (or KPH) rate for the ride and then allow you to compare your distance (if you’re ahead or behind your targeted pace) so that you can adjust.

 To be honest, I don’t personally use this feature.
 Something about knowing it’s a watch and not an actual person makes the feature less motivating for me.
 (As a side note, you can also find this feature with many of Garmin’s other products.)

 There are more features with this watch than I can cover in detail.
 However, I will tell you that all the athletes I’ve worked with that have this watch love it.
 When I played around with it myself, I found it easy to use and incredibly simple to sync and upload data with other devices.
 What was really cool, though, was that no cable was needed – it synchronized automatically using the ANT+ wireless technology, whenever the Forerunner was in range.
 The data is accessible anytime you need it.

 The Garmin Forerunner 310XT also has an advanced calorie computation formula that computes calories burned during activity.
 Personally, I find these “auto-calculate” calorie burners to be more of an estimation than a realistic number.
 I think they’re mainly there for marketing purposes and to add an extra feature to a device, as opposed to being anything useful.